IIBMErs/1st-IIBM-Networking-2020/index.md

 ## Welcome to the 1st IIBM Networking 2020

 The "1st IIBM Networking 2020" is an instance to know each others research to increase interdisciplinary colaborations.
-This networking is also aimed

 ## Register